orsenthil/senthil.learntosolveit.com-deploy/posts/2010/09/01/finding-a-suitable-solution.rst

 .. description:
 .. type: text

-This text was also published in `Avinash Sonnad Blog`_
+This text was first published in `Avinash Sonnad Blog`_

 Finding a suitable solution
 ===========================

+Written by **Senthil Kumaran**

+Presented at the conference by
 *Senthil and Avinash, Spastics Society of Karnataka.*

 Avinash was a student with Spastics Society of Karnataka and currently a student with Christ University.
 He has multiple disabilities and suffers from Cerebral Palsy.
 Senthil is a Software Developer working in Bangalore.
 He knows Avinash